laubonghaudoi/Chinese_Rime/README.md

 This project also supports the promotion project of non-Mandarin phonetic spelling input.
 For a complete statement of the mission and motivation of the promotion, please read [this page](https://laubonghaudoi.github.io/dialects/blog/mission.html) (Chinese only).

-This repo works as three parts:
+This repo has four sub-directories:

-1. Folders under the `sources/` directory are the source repos of some schemas, which are preserved as submodules so that the schema designers can keep their schemas up to date.
+1. Folders under the `sources/` directory are the source repos of some schemas, which are preserved as submodules so that the schema designers can maintain them.
 Since not all schemas are open-sourced on GitHub, the collection under this directory is incomplete.
-2. The `data/` directory is a complete collection, which contains schemas that I collected from all sources (including those on GitHub).
-I will check the version of schemas under `sources/` regularly and copy the newest version to `data/`.
+2. The `unmaintained/` directory preserves schemas from other sources (not from GitHub).
+They are not maintained by anybody so the usabilities are not guaranteed.
 3. The `download/` directory serves as the folder for the [released](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
 It contains only the selected schema for the prestige dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.
+4. The `resources/` directory stores materials about the collected schemas, such as tutorials, schema white papers, etc., as references and study materials for users.

 ## Tutorial